World IBD Day 2022: 20 years of living with Ulcerative Colitis

 • Feeling exhausted and weak

-• Gas and bloating (sexy)
+• Gas and bloating

-• Weight loss
+• Weight loss or weight gain

 I’m pleased to say that I am currently in remission, living symptom free after a nasty UC relapse back in November 2021.
 I’m taking 4 Mezavant tablets a day and receiving intravenous infusions of Infliximab every 8 weeks.
 I am about to transition from infusions to injections, which I can manage from home, using a device that’s like an epi-pen.
-It all sounds very simple when it’s typed out like that, but when I’m in the middle of a flare up and changing medications, UC makes my life a right fucking pain, and it’s often very embarrassing and quite isolating too.
+It all sounds very simple when it’s typed out like that, but when I’m in the middle of a flare up and changing medications, UC makes my life a real pain, and it’s often very embarrassing and quite isolating too.

-I’ve tried to condense 20 years worth of my experience down to 5 points that shed some light on how difficult and how ridiculous it is trying to manage such an unpredictable illness.
+I’ve tried to condense 20 years worth of my experience down to 5 points that shed some light on how difficult it is trying to manage such an unpredictable illness.
 Take some time to read them below, and if you have any questions (or compliments) that you’d like to share with me, feel free to get in touch.

 Physical health & mental health go hand in hand